 Pygmy, Nigerian, and Pygora goats can live for 8 to 15 years on average, and if you take care of them really well, they can sometimes live up to 16 years or more!
 They are definitely a long-term commitment, so make sure that you're ready to take on a Mini Goat before getting one.
 Goats need a friend , or few, to play with and must be never be alone.

 3-MAINTAIN THEIR HEALTH.
 Speak with your local vet to make sure your Pygmy goat has the recommended shots to protect it from diseases in your area.
-Pygmy goats may need vaccinations that cover Rabies, Enterotoxemia, CDT, and Tetanus annually in your area.They should be de wormed as needed several times a year by vaccination by a vet or with a commercial oral pelleted deworming feed supplement .
+Pygmy goats may need vaccinations that cover Enterotoxemia, CD , and Tetanus annually in your area.They should be de wormed as needed several times a year by vaccination by a vet or I can provide customers with a detailed de worming program.

 4-HOOF CARE-If kept in a smaller pen they may need to have their hoofs trimmed every 2 to 4 months or as needed.
 Youtube has videos available on how to trim your goats feet.